oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Consider taking up this project if you...**

-* Enjoy debugging and fixing validation issues
+* Enjoy debugging and fixing validation issues.
-* Enjoy analyzing errors and finding the root cause of them and fixing the pipeline by eliminating the source of error
+* Enjoy analyzing errors and finding their root cause, as well as fixing the pipeline by eliminating the sources of error.

 **Suggested Milestones**

-* Milestone 1:
-  * Select half of the models from all the models and write a migration for them.
-Migrate them to a valid state.
-Update the models to ensure that this valid state remains.
-Complete all todos defined in storage model classes for the first half of models.
+1. Select half of the storage models in the codebase.
+Run the validation jobs for them, diagnose the errors, find ways to fix them, and write a migration job to bring all the models to a valid state (as well as make code modifications to ensure that they continue to be in a valid state henceforth).
-* Milestone 2:
-  * Write Migration for the second half of models and migrate them to a valid state.
-Update the models to ensure that this valid state remains.
-Complete all todos defined in storage model classes for the second half of the models.
-* Milestone 3:
+2. Do the same thing as in Milestone 1 for the rest of the model classes in the codebase.
-  * Wrap up all the todos defined in core/storage/.
-Refer [this issue](https://github.com/oppia/oppia/issues/8510).
+3. Complete all remaining TODOs defined in core/storage/.
+See [this issue](https://github.com/oppia/oppia/issues/8510) for details.

 **Notes**

 This project follows the following pipeline for a model.
 This is explained with an example for [ExplorationModel](https://github.com/oppia/oppia/blob/develop/core/storage/exploration/gae_models.py#L43):
 * Understand our [release schedule](https://github.com/oppia/oppia/wiki/Release-Schedule) and the way to [make a request to run a job](https://github.com/oppia/oppia/wiki/Running-jobs-in-production).
-* Run the [validation job for ExplorationModel](https://github.com/oppia/oppia/blob/develop/core/domain/prod_validation_jobs_one_off.py#L5199) on test server.
+* Run the [validation job for ExplorationModel](https://github.com/oppia/oppia/blob/develop/core/domain/prod_validation_jobs_one_off.py#L5199) on a backup prod server (you can ask an admin to help you with this).
-* If the job fails, analyze the failure and fix it and re-run on test server.
-You need to repeat this step until the job passes.
-* Once the job is successful, repeat the above two steps on the prod server.
-* Collect all the cases which are produced as job output and analyze the root cause for these invalid cases
-* Write a Migration pipeline to fix these issues and run it on test server & prod server similar to the validation job.
-* Fix the code to ensure that such cases do not occur in future.
+* If the job fails, collect all the cases which are produced as job output, and analyze the root cause for these invalid cases.
+Write a migration job to fix these issues and run it on the backup prod server.
+Also, fix the code to ensure that such cases do not occur in future.
+Repeat this step until the validation job passes.

-A complete pipeline should be run for at least one model before GSoC and the details should be included in the proposal.
+We recommend that you try to run a complete pipeline for at least one model before GSoC, and include the details of this process in the proposal.

 ### 3.3.
 Fix the linter and implement all lint checks